Setting Boundaries: The Key to Co-Parenting Success

 4. Document Boundary Violations

-When boundaries are crossed, I try hard to not argue or retaliate.
-Sometimes my emotions get the best of me - but I'm working on it.
-What I always do though - I take notes.
-Documenting violations isn’t just practical—it helps you stay calm and focused, knowing you have a record if needed.
+When boundaries are crossed, try hard to not argue or retaliate.
+Sometimes your emotions will get the best of you, but you are only human.
+What can you do?
+Take notes.
+Documenting violations isn’t just practical, it helps you stay calm and focused, knowing you have a record if needed.

 5. Protect Your Peace

-One of the most empowering realizations I had was this: I don’t owe him anything beyond parenting our children.
-Not my time, not my energy, not my emotions.
-Every time I hold my boundaries, I reclaim a little more of my peace.
-And that’s a gift to myself and my kids.
+One of the most empowering realizations you can have is this: You don’t owe him anything beyond parenting your children.
+Not your time, not your energy, not your emotions.
+Every time you uphold your boundaries, you reclaim a little more of my peace.
+And that’s a gift to yourself and your kids.

 Advice for Moms Struggling to Set Boundaries